Jean-François Millet

 Jean-François Millet ([ʒɑ̃ fʁɑ̃swa milɛ]; 4 October 1814 – 20 January 1875) was a French artist and one of the founders of the Barbizon school in rural France.
 Millet is noted for his paintings of peasant farmers and can be categorized as part of the Realism art movement.
 Toward the end of his career, he became increasingly interested in painting pure landscapes.
-He is known best for his oil paintings but is also noted for his pastels, conte crayon drawings, and etchings.
+He is known best for his oil paintings but is also noted for his pastels, Conté crayon drawings, and etchings.

 Life and work

 Youth

 Millet was the first child of Jean-Louis-Nicolas and Aimée-Henriette-Adélaïde Henry Millet, members of the farming community in the village of Gruchy, in Gréville-Hague, Normandy, close to the coast.
 Under the guidance of two village priests—one of them was vicar Jean Lebrisseux—Millet acquired a knowledge of Latin and modern authors.
-But soon he had to help his father with the farm work; because Millet was the eldest of the sons.
+But soon he had to help his father with the farm work, because Millet was the eldest of the sons.
 So all the farmer's work was familiar to him: to mow, make hay, bind the sheaves, thresh, winnow, spread manure, plow, sow, etc. All these motifs returned in his later art.